-Texas spends ¼ of the state budget (about $28 Billion) just on its share of Medicaid.
+Texas spends a quarter of the state budget (about $28 billion) just on its share of Medicaid.

 Its current growth-trajectory will outpace other budget priorities such as transportation or education, forcing the state to devote fewer resources to them, or seek new revenues, likely in the form of higher taxes.

 Doctors are increasingly refusing new Medicaid patients because of such poor reimbursement rates, averaging less than one half of what doctors usually charge.
 In other words, access to doctors is already becoming scarcer for those on Medicaid as the program stands now.